hgm-king/s3-lambda-pipeline/README.md

 1. Then Terraform deploys it to Lambda for it to execute it

 If you can figure out a cleaner workaround, that would be nice.
 Ideally a single build command with Docker would be nice!

+## Areas to Tighten
+- Make the terraform code use a variable to determine the environment
+- Make the resource names be configurable with variables
+- Fix the python package build and zipping
+- Add unit test?

 ## Resources
 - [making python lambda with dependencies](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-create-package-with-dependency)